AI and Theoretical Physics

 Scientific AI in Heidelberg

 In and beyond physics, scientific AI is rapidly shaping research across disciplines.
 In Heidelberg, an ecosystem of initiatives explores scientific AI.
-Working together improves our research and our student training far beyond what individual groups could achieve.
+Working together improves our research and our student training far beyond what individual groups could ever achieve.

 STRUCTURES Cluster of Excellence